 Alongside this academic research I maintain a close connection to the sector and to the grounded work of heritage.
 Over the past three years I have been closely involved in a project to bring a disused Victorian swimming baths in South London back into use, and volunteered as part of the Peckham Coal Line project.
 You can read more about these projects and my other recent and ongoing work in the heritage sector here.

-Prior to taking up my current post-doctoral position I was a Curator at the Royal Institute of British Architects and a Research Associate with the heritage consultancy Barker Langham.
+Prior to taking up my current position I was a Project Curator at the Royal Institute of British Architects and a Research Associate with the heritage consultancy Barker Langham.
 Across these roles I have helped to design and develop curatorial, interpretive and audience focused research projects nationally and internationally.